jeffvance/glusterfs-hadoop-install/README.txt

   glusterfs/ directory is omitted and a version-specific RHS directory (or directories) will be used.

+  NOTE: for rhs related installs the common files contained in this repo are
+    symlinked to via the FIRST_PREP_REPO.sh script, which *must* be run prior to creating a deployment tarball.

   The glusterfs-hadoop-install git package consists of common (meaning the same steps needed on both fedora and Red Hat Storage, RHS) scripts and files, plus directories for specific installations.
 There is a fedora/ directory which